carpentries-incubator/pangenomics/_episodes/04-sequence_distance.md

 {: .discussion}

-In this episode, we will demonstrate how we measure the similarity of genes using [BLAST](https://blast.ncbi.nlm.nih.gov/Blast.cgi) and use an algorithm to group the genes into gene families.
+In this episode, we will demonstrate how we measure the similarity of genes using [BLAST](https://blast.ncbi.nlm.nih.gov/Blast.cgi) and in the next one, we will use an algorithm to group the genes into gene families.
 This is usually done by software that automates these steps, but we will do it step by step with a reduced version of four of our genomes to understand how this process works.
 Later on in the lesson, we will repeat these steps but in an automated way with pangenomics software using the complete genomes.

 ## Aligning the protein sequences to each other with BLASTp